TheBridge profile: Ginny Badanes

 Current city: Washington, DC

-Current job: Strategic Advisor, Cybersecurity and Democracy at Microsoft
+Current job: Director of Strategic Projects, Cybersecurity and Democracy at Microsoft

 Past job: VP at CMDI